 This has wide reaching implications for any business in Australia that either acts as, or engages, an agent for the purpose of conducting its business.
 It also impacts businesses that engage in dual distribution, selling their products alongside authorised agents.

-In this update, Moulis Legal senior lawyer Emily Murphy, and lawyer Alexandra Geelan explain the Flight Centre judgment, its impact on businesses operating in Australia under agency agreements, and what businesses can do to manage their risk.
+In this update, Moulis Legal senior associate Emily Jennings, and lawyer Alexandra Geelan explain the Flight Centre judgment, its impact on businesses operating in Australia under agency agreements, and what businesses can do to manage their risk.

 A principal-agent relationship generally arises where one party – the agent – has the authority or capacity to create a legal relationship between the principal and third parties.
 In this case, Flight Centre was an agent of certain airlines – the principals – including Emirates, Singapore Airlines and Malaysia Airlines.
 It was authorised to contract with passengers on behalf of the principals, selling airfares on a commission basis.

 Traditionally, a key feature of a principal-agent relationship has been that agents cannot act in competition with the principal.
 In addition, agents ordinarily have duties to avoid conflicts of interest and should not profit or benefit from their position without the prior approval of the principal.
 The consequences of an agent breaching its obligations can be significant.
 The agent may have to pay the principal the amount of profit or any benefit they received as a result of their breach of duty.